zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 ### pyspy probably is more stable than rbspy!

-One nice thing about building a Python profiler is that I believe it only uses Python's public bindings (eg `Python.h`).
+Another nice thing `py-spy` is that I believe it only uses Python's public bindings (eg `Python.h`).
 What I mean by "public bindings" is the header files you'd find in [libpython-dev](https://packages.ubuntu.com/trusty/amd64/libpython2.7-dev/filelist).